• Skip to primary navigation

 March 14, 2024

 Thursday was another deadline day for Mississippi lawmakers.
 Medicaid expansion was once again on the line, following some updates in the Mississippi Senate.
-Senators gave somewhat of an update on […]
+Senators gave somewhat of an update on their Medicaid expansion plans in a roundabout way.
+They opted to let their own Medicaid expansion bill die on the calendar on Thursday.
+They will now move […]

 Filed Under: In the News